syncfusion-content/flutter-docs/Flutter/calendar/month-view.md

 >**NOTE**
 * If appointments count is lesser than the `appointmentDisplayCount` value in the particular day, then according to the number of appointments available, appointment will be displayed in the month cell.

-## Month appointment display mode

-You can handle the calendar month view appointment display by using the [appointmentDisplayMode](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/appointmentDisplayMode.html) property of `MonthViewSettings`.
-By default, `appointmentDisplayMode` is set to Indicator, using the `appointmentDisplayMode` you can set the month view appointments display as follows.

-`indicator` - appointment will be denoted as the circle.
-`appointment` - appointment subject will be displayed in month cell.
-`none` - appointment will not be displayed.

-{% highlight dart %}

-@override
-Widget build(BuildContext context) {
-  return MaterialApp(
-    home: Scaffold(
-      body: Container(
-        child: SfCalendar(
-          view: CalendarView.month,
-          monthViewSettings: MonthViewSettings(
-              appointmentDisplayMode: MonthAppointmentDisplayMode.appointment),
-        ),
-      ),
-    ),
-  );
-}

-{% endhighlight %}

 ## Month navigation direction

 MonthView of calendar can be navigated in both horizontal and vertical direction.
-You can change the direction of navigation using the [navigationDirection](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/navigationDirection.html) property of `MonthViewSettings, by default Month navigation direction is Horizontal.
+You can change the direction of navigation using the [navigationDirection](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/MonthViewSettings/navigationDirection.html) property of `MonthViewSettings`, by default Month navigation direction is Horizontal.

 {% highlight dart %}